U.S. Army Soldiers conduct Norwegian Sports Federation Sports Badge testing at Pabradė Training Area

 |0

-This work, U.S. Army Soldiers conduct Norwegian Sports Federation Sports Badge testing at Pabradė Training Area [Image 4 of 4], by SGT Max Elliott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Soldiers conduct Norwegian Sports Federation Sports Badge testing at Pabradė Training Area, by SGT Max Elliott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S. Army Soldiers conduct Norwegian Sports Federation Sports Badge testing at Pabradė Training Area

-U.S. Army Soldiers conduct Norwegian Sports Federation Sports Badge testing at Pabradė Training Area